NSE Symbol: | BSE Code: | ISIN: | Sector:

 TO THE MEMBERS OF ASHOK LEYLAND LIMITED

-1. We have audited the accompanying Financial Statements of Ashok Leyland Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2014, the Statement of Profit and Loss and the Cash Flow Statement for the year then ended and a summary of significant accouning policies and other explanatory informaion.
+1. We have audited the accompanying standalone financial statements of Ashok Leyland Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2015, the Statement of Profit and Loss, the Cash Flow Statement for the year then ended, and a summary of the significant accounting policies and other explanatory information.

 6. We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the standalone financial statements.

 Report on Other Legal and Regulatory Requirements

-(a) we have obtained all the information and explanaions which to the best of our knowledge and belief were necessary for the purposes of our audit;
+(a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-(b) in our opinion, proper books of account as required by law have been kept by the Company so far as appears from our examination of those books;
+(b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.

-(e) on the basis of writen representaions received from the directors as on March 31, 2014 and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2014 from being appointed as a director in terms of Section 274(1)(g) of the Act.
+(e) On the basis of the written representations received from the directors as on March 31, 2015 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2015 from being appointed as a director in terms of Section 164(2) of the Act.

 ANNEXURE TO THE INDEPENDENT AUDITORS' REPORT